 Treatments usually include:

-For SCC that has spread (metastasized), systemic therapy can be considered which includes chemotherapy, targeted therapy, and clinical trials.
+For SCC that has spread (metastasized), other systemic therapy can be considered such as targeted therapy and clinical trials.
 For organ transplant patients who have many SCCs, transplant physicians can consider adjusting the immunosuppressive treatment if appropriate.

 Be sure to ask about clinical trials.
 These are research studies to test new treatments or learn how to use current treatments better.
 In some cases, the treatments with the best chance of success may be available only through clinical trials.
 Trials are offered for many cancers, at many different stages.
 Everyone is not eligible for every trial.
 If you have cancer that has come back or spread, it is especially important to ask about clinical trials.